 Moth Orchid Basics

 Moth orchids grow from 6 inches to 3 feet tall, spreading from 8 to 12 inches wide, and they flower year-round.
-Even though they only grow outdoors year-round as perennials in U.S. Department of Agriculture plant hardiness zones 10 through 12 but are commonly grown as indoor plants.
+Even though they only grow outdoors year-round as perennials in U.S. Department of Agriculture plant hardiness zones 10 through 12, they're commonly grown as indoor plants.
 Moth orchids are epiphytic, meaning they grow on branches and trees but are not parasitic.
-Their roots take in nourishment from air and water, not their host.
-Sphagnum moss or medium-sized chunks of fir bark are their preferred growing media.
+Their roots take in nourishment from the air and water, not their host.
+Sphagnum moss and medium-sized chunks of fir bark are their preferred growing medium.

 Keiki is the Hawaiian word for baby.
 To encourage the growth of keikis on a moth orchid spike, you'll need a keiki rooting hormone specially formulated to encourage the growth of orchid offshoots.
 You can buy it at most garden supply centers.

 Sterilize a scalpel or sharp knife and tweezers by soaking them for five minutes in a solution of 1 part household bleach and 3 parts water.
 Let them air dry.
 Cut through the bract, or covering, of a bud growing at a node.
 Avoid cutting into the node.
 Use tweezers to pull the bract back, apply a little keiki rooting hormone, then close it.
 Follow manufacturer instructions for how much rooting hormone paste to use.